Optimising cost vs accuracy of decentralised analytics in fog computing environments: Cost model analysis

+Assuming the cost for transferring data to collections points negligible with respect to the sum of the other two terms, according to Theorem (\ref{th:convex}) and Remark (\ref{rm:convex}), when the cost for computing grows either linearly or super-linearly with the level of aggregation $\gamma$, we can identify a unique solution that minimises the objective function (\ref{eq:cg}).
+Conversely, for sub-linear aggregation cost, the convexity depends on the specific value taken by $\alpha$ in the range $(0,1)$.
+The analytical form of $\alpha_1,\alpha_2$ is provided in Appendix \ref{app:proofthcvx}.

-Now we analyse the analytical behaviour of the function $C(\gamma)$ in order to find an optimal value of $\gamma$ in the domain $[1,m_0]\in\mathbb{R}$, i.e., the value for which the total cost is minimised.
-We anticipate that we have been able to find the closed-form solution of the optimal value only for the case when: i) we consider the network cost alone, i.e.. $C(\gamma)=\theta(C_A(\gamma)+C_D(\gamma))$, as already presented in~\cite{Valerio:2017aa} and reported here for completeness and, ii) when $f(\gamma)$ is linear, i.e. with $\alpha=1$.
-Conversely, for the general case, i.e, when $\alpha$ is left symbolic, we have not been able to find a closed-form solution but, as we will show in Section \ref{sec:validation}, it is possible to find the numerical solution of our model using a standard solver.
+We have been able to find the closed-form solution of the optimal value only for following two cases: (i) when we consider the network cost alone, i.e., $C(\gamma)=\theta(C_A(\gamma)+C_D(\gamma))$, as already presented in~\cite{Valerio:2017aa} and reported in Theorem~\ref{th:net} for completeness and, (ii) when $f(\gamma)$ is linear, i.e. with $\alpha=1$, as stated by Theorem~\ref{th:lin}.
+Conversely, for the general case, i.e, when $\alpha$ is left symbolic, we have not been able to find a closed-form solution but, as we will show in Section \ref{sub:validation}, it is possible to find the numerical solution of our model using a standard solver.

-We present now the analytical result considering the network cost only, which represents a situation in which the computational costs are so negligible that can be considered as null.
-In our model this is achieved setting $\beta=0$.
-Therefore, Eq.(\ref{eq:cg}) reads:
+The case considering network cost only is represented in our model by setting $\beta=0$.
+Therefore, Eq. (\ref{eq:cg}) becomes:

-The solution of Eq. (\ref{eq:netonly}) is enclosed in the following theorem.
+The solution of Eq. (\ref{eq:netonly}) is provided by the following theorem.

 \begin{theorem} When $\beta=0$, $C(\gamma)$ admits only one solution in $\mathbb{R}$.
 Its expression is given in Equation (\ref{eq:netopt}).

 \end{theorem} \begin{proof} The proof is provided in \cite{Valerio:2017aa} where it is shown that the sign of first derivative of $C_N(\gamma)$ before $\tilde{\gamma}$ is negative and after $\tilde{\gamma}$ is positive, identifying $\tilde{\gamma}$ as a minimum. \end{proof}